 This area lies 30 miles west of Key West and is accessible only by boat.
 The refuge is comprised mostly of mangrove islands; however, a few small beaches can be found.
 The waters around the islands and flats are prime locations for fishing, snorkeling and wildlife observation.

-This park is a cluster of seven islands set about 70 miles southwest of Key West.
+This park is a cluster of seven islands, accessible only by boat or seaplane, set about 70 miles southwest of Key West.
 Fort Jefferson National Monument is a historic U.S military installation nestled in these islands.
 The islands are made of coral reefs and sand and are considered a top scuba and snorkeling site in the area.
 The islands are also famous for its bird and marine life, and legends of pirates and sunken gold.